ole00/afterburner/README.md

   ./compile.sh to do that.
 Alternatively use the precompiled binaries in the 'releases' directory.

 * Calibrate the variable voltage.
 This needs to be done only once, before you start using Afterburner for programming GAL chips.
+  Calibration procedure differs a little bit when using MT3608 module or when using on board voltage booster.

+  **When using MT3608 module**

   * **Calibration step 1)** Turn the small potentiometer (R9) on the Afterburner to the middle position.
 This pot acts as compensation resistor for the digital pot.